 Don't waste a precious leaf of your homegrown mint!
-Let me show you how to preserve and store your mint so its flavor stays fresh for up to a year.
+Let me show you how to dry, freeze and store your mint so its flavor stays fresh for up to a year.

 Gotta Save Some of This for Winter Tea!

-Before we begin, grab your snippers and go harvest a handful of mint sprigs from your herbal tea garden.
+Before we begin, grab your garden shears and harvest a handful of mint sprigs from your herbal tea garden.

-Freshly cut mint has the best flavor.
+Freshly cut mint has the richest flavor.
 And that's what we're aiming to preserve!

-As soon as you've harvested your mint sprigs, rinse them off to remove any dust, dirt, and tag-along critters.
+As soon as you've harvested your mint, rinse it off to remove any dust, dirt, and tag-along critters.

 I use my garden hose.
 But a quick spray or swish in the kitchen sink works just fine, too.